suit-wg/information-model/draft-ietf-suit-information-model.md

 ### REQ.USE.MFST.MULTI_AUTH: Multiple authentications {#req-use-mfst-multi-auth}

-It MUST be possible to authenticate a manifest multiple times so that authorisations from multiple parties with different permissions can be required in order to authorise installation of a manifest.
+It MUST be possible to authenticate a manifest multiple times so that authorizations from multiple parties with different permissions can be required in order to authorize installation of a manifest.

 Satisfies: [USER_STORY.MULTI_AUTH](#user-story-multi-auth)